jungyeol-kim/V2X-simulations/README.md

 Once you open the file in RStudio, please fold the code (go to the menu bar and select: Edit > Folding > Collapse All) for easy navigation and then unfold the section of interest by clicking the caret.

-Please cite our paper if you use this code.
+### Recommended citation

-Recommended citation:
+Please cite our paper below if you use this code.

 J. Kim, S. Sarkar, S. S. Venkatesh, M. S. Ryerson, and D. Starobinski, 2019.
 A finite difference approximation of the kinematic wave model of traffic flow.
 (In press) Transportation Research Part B: Methodological